ansible/awx-operator/README.md

 > :warning: **Volume and VolumeMount names cannot contain underscores(_)**

+##### Custom UWSGI Configuration
+We allow the customization of two UWSGI parameters:

+* [processes](https://uwsgi-docs.readthedocs.io/en/latest/Options.html#processes) with `uwsgi_processes` (default 5)
+* [listen](https://uwsgi-docs.readthedocs.io/en/latest/Options.html#listen) with `uwsgi_listen_queue_size` (default 128)

+**Note:** Increasing the listen queue beyond 128 requires that the sysctl setting net.core.somaxconn be set to an equal value or higher.
+  The operator will set the appropriate securityContext sysctl value for you, but it is a required that this sysctl be added to an allowlist on the kubelet level.
+[See kubernetes docs about allowing this sysctl setting](https://kubernetes.io/docs/tasks/administer-cluster/sysctl-cluster/#enabling-unsafe-sysctls).

+These vars relate to the vertical and horizontal scalibility of the web service.

+Increasing the number of processes allows more requests to be actively handled per web pod, but will consume more CPU and Memory and the resource requests should be increased in tandem.
+Increasing the listen queue allows uwsgi to queue up requests not yet being handled by the active worker processes, which may allow the web pods to handle more "bursty" request patterns if many requests (more than 128) tend to come in a short period of time, but can all be handled before any other time outs may apply.
+Also see related nginx configuration.

 ##### Custom Nginx Configuration

 Using the [extra_volumes feature](#custom-volume-and-volume-mount-options), it is possible to extend the nginx.conf.